-As the Tesla case clearly illustrates, when a CEO performs extraordinarily well and delivers tens of billions of dollars in actual returns, shareholders are willing to "bite the bullet", open the wallet, and forgive any otherwise unacceptable behavior on his end.
+As the Tesla case clearly illustrates, when a CEO performs extraordinarily well and delivers tens of billions of dollars in actual returns, shareholders are willing to “bite the bullet,” open the wallet, and forgive any unacceptable behavior.

-Other high-profile examples show that even when shareholders are dissatisfied with the company’s governance, they do not take measures that they would otherwise take to discipline the board or a powerful CEO.
+Other high profile examples show that even when shareholders are dissatisfied with the company’s governance, they do not discipline a powerful (or superstar) CEO the way they would another CEO or board member.
 Consider the case of Netflix.
-In 2013, Netflix shareholders who were dissatisfied with the company's lack of accountability mechanism, submitted a proposal to split the CEO and Chairman roles.
-New York City Comptroller Scott Stringer, who was one of the proposal’s biggest advocates told the New York Times that “a board that ignores its shareholders is a house of cards.”
-At the company annual meeting, 73% of the shareholders of Netflix voted in favor of this non-binding proposal, but the board of directors did not take any action, arguing that their current model has been highly effective.
+In 2013, Netflix shareholders who were dissatisfied with the company's lack of an accountability mechanism submitted a proposal to split the CEO and chair roles.
+New York City Comptroller Scott Stringer, who was one of the proposal’s biggest advocates, told the New York Times that “a board that ignores its shareholders is a house of cards.”
+At the company’s annual meeting, 73% of the shareholders voted in favor of this non-binding proposal, but the board of directors did not take any action, arguing that their current model had been highly effective.
 The following year, a similar proposal received only 47% of the vote.
-As one commentator explained, "given that Netflix shares soared nearly 300 percent in 2013… investors weren’t inclined to penalize Hastings after such an accomplishment."
+As one commentator explained, “given that Netflix shares soared nearly 300 percent in 2013 . : : investors were not inclined to penalize Hastings after such an accomplishment.”

 More broadly, data we collected from the ISS database shows that 26 governance-related proposals that were submitted to Netflix between 2013 and 2020 received majority support.
-This seems like a huge win for shareholders.
-But Netflix, as the data further show, routinely disregards these results.
-Usually, when companies systematically ignore shareholder concerns, their directors are likely to be subject to withhold campaigns that are embarrassing or that can result in their defeat or resignation.
-Still, at least in the case of Hasting, he kept receiving in three separate elections that were held in 2014, 2017 and 2020 significantly more support vote than negative votes (and despite the fact that the ISS recommended shareholder to withhold their support from his nomination).
+That seems like a huge win for shareholders but Netflix, as the data further show, routinely disregarded these results.
+Usually when companies systematically ignore shareholder concerns, their directors are subject to withhold campaigns that are embarrassing at the least, and which can result in their defeat or resignation.
+Hastings, however, received significantly more supporting votes than negative votes in three separate elections (2014, 2017, and 2020) despite the fact that ISS recommended that shareholders withhold their support.

-As the head of ESG of a large institutional investor pointed out, the fact that Netflix shareholders remain mostly powerless, is “even more egregious” considering that the company does not have a dual-class stock structure that provides the company founder with a majority control.
+As the head of the Environmental, Social, and Governance (ESG) department of a large institutional investor pointed out, the fact that Netflix shareholders remain mostly powerless is “even more egregious” because the company does not have a dual-class stock structure providing the company founder with majority control.
 Under our analysis, however, this outcome is not surprising at all.
-As long as the market believes in the star qualities of the company’s CEO, shareholders are unlikely to discipline its CEO.
-The question how long the company and the board may have this freedom to ignore shareholder concerns depend on how well the company does.
-As another governance expert explained: "shareholders are more likely to overlook bad ESG or corporate governance standards when a company’s stock is outperforming."
-And Netflix’s stock performance has been way ahead of the Nasdaq for the most recent five-year time period.
+As long as the market believes in a CEO’s star qualities, shareholders are unlikely to discipline that CEO.
+How long the company and the board can ignore shareholder concerns depends on how well the company does.
+As another governance expert explained: “shareholders are more likely to overlook bad ESG or corporate governance standards when a company’s stock is outperforming.”
+And Netflix’s stock performance has been way ahead of the NASDAQ for the most recent five-year period.

-Interestingly, while a majority of Netflix shareholders were unwilling to unseat Hastings, they did escalate their action against other outside directors of Netflix.
-Six of them received less than a majority support in at least one corporate election (mostly in 2019), but since the company has a plurality voting system, they continued to serve on the board and were not forced to resign.
+Interestingly, while a majority of Netflix shareholders were unwilling to unseat Hastings, they did escalate their action against some of Netflix’s outside directors.
+Six of them received less than majority support in at least one corporate election (mostly in 2019), but since the company has a plurality voting system, they continued to serve on the board and were not forced to resign.